 Many IFers like to complete their workouts right before their eating window opens.
 This allows them to open their window and fuel their body with food right after their workout is complete.

 This was my preferred method before making the switch to morning workouts.
 When I first started intermittent fasting, I had a really hard time finding my workout grove.
 I also thought that I would STARVE if I didn’t eat right after a workout.
-For a time, I would bring my running clothes to work and go for a run right before I opened my eating window.
-And I LOVED it!
-However, those runs were not very consistent so I eventually opted for the morning workout.
+For a good several months I would workout right before my eating window opened.

 After your eating window has opened.